 \section{The multidimensional case}

-In the multidimensional case event space is considered a product of event spaces, with a dedicated event space for different CVs.
-In the multi-dimensional case CVs occurring in a vector of CVs are by default not event space sharing and the notion of a joint probability function working over a tuple of event spaces enters the picture.
+In the multidimensional case the event space is considered a product of event spaces.
+In the multi-dimensional case CVs occurring in a vector of CVs are supposed by default not to be event space sharing and the notion of a joint probability function working over a tuple of event spaces enters the picture.

-The multi-dimensional case becomes relevant once tuples (vectors) of CVs are considered in combination with a plurality of joint PFs for product spaces of higher dimensional event space corresponding to various vectors of CVs such that there may not exist a joint PF for the full product space.\footnote{ Precisely this situation is what the Bell inequalities are about.
-For more details see~\cite{BP2016}.
-The terminology of conventional probability theory, by being set up on the basis of a single sample space and the corresponding event space, seems to be biased to the case that joint probability distributions for on products of event spaces always exist.}
+The multi-dimensional case becomes relevant once tuples (vectors) of CVs are considered in combination with a plurality of joint probability functions for product spaces of higher dimensional event space corresponding to various vectors of CVs such that there may not exist a joint probability function for the full product space.